Introduction to Statistical Learning

 - Non-parametric spline fit

-- Fits the data perfectly.
-This is indicative of overfitting
+- Fits the data perfectly: this is indicative of overfitting

 Actuarial Application: Health Insurance model choice